android/topeka/README.markdown

 Some important tasks are:

 ```
-assembleDebug - Assembles all Debug builds.
+bundleDebug - Assembles all Debug builds.
 installDebug - Installs the Debug build.
 connectedAndroidTest - Installs and runs the tests for Debug build on connected
 devices.